Chisanan232/PyMock-Server/.github/PULL_REQUEST_TEMPLATE.md

     N/A.

 [//]: # (What's the scope in project it would affect with your modify?
-The format could refer to previous one section.)
+For example, would it affect CI workflow?
+Or any feature usage?)
 ## _Effecting Scope_

 * N/A.